 The Netherlands, using the SDE++ subsidy scheme, place a higher risk burden on private entities than the UK but is also based off CCfDs.
-The Netherlands do not regulate the tariff an infrastructure operator can charge.
-This leads to a more liberal system than the UK, despite the frontrunner project of Porthos being a joint venture between multiple SOEs.
-Whereas there is a higher burden placed on the private sector, also in anticipation of future projects, the public sector will remain pivotal to the success of the CCS sector.
+The Netherlands do not regulate the tariff that an infrastructure operator can charge.
+This leads to a more liberal system than the UK, despite the frontrunner project of Porthos

+84 DESNZ, 2025.
+46610798.BIJLAGE Marktordening CCS - Mulder CEnBER Policy Paper 14.pdf being a joint venture between multiple state-owned entities.
+Notably, the public sector will remain pivotal to the success of the CCS sector.